Development of a Novel Interactive eHealth Platform

 A novel interactive eHealth platform for personalised and accessible Cardiac Rehabilitation (CaRe)

 Ateleris is one of four collaborators on a European R&D project to build a novel interactive eHealth platform.
-Currently, Ateleris is developing a deep-learning-based training coach application that can guide patients through their rehabilitation exercises.
+Currently, Ateleris is developing a deep-learning-based training coach application to guide patients through rehabilitation exercises.

 EUREKA/Eurostars is a European intergovernmental organization for fostering pan-European research, development, and innovation collaborations among SMEs.
 EUREKA is providing support and funding for industry-led R&D collaborations.